 The Samsung HW-S60T has good soundstage.
 Even though it's not a very big bar, it manages to produce a soundstage that's a bit larger than itself.
 Its Side Horn speakers can bounce sound against your room's walls to reach you, producing the impression of a slightly wider soundstage.
 Its soundstage also sounds focused, which helps objects to sound like they're coming from an accurate, pinpoint location, rather than a general area.

 This soundbar has good stereo dynamics.
-For its small and compact size, it can get pretty loud, which is great for large or crowded rooms.
+For its small and compact size, it can get loud, which is great for large or crowded rooms.
 However, at max volume, this soundbar produces some thumping and compression artifacts.

 The Samsung HW-S60T's total harmonic distortion performance is very good.
 At a normal listening level, the distortion falls within good limits, which results in a clear and pure sound.
 While there's a small jump in distortion when playing audio at max volume, particularly in the bass and mid-ranges, it may not be noticeable to everyone.

 The Samsung HW-S60T has a mediocre center channel performance.
 It uses its left and right speakers to simulate a center channel which doesn't produce a detailed and clear reproduction of dialogue compared to a discrete center channel.
 If you want a soundbar with a discrete center, check out the Samsung HW-S60A.

 This soundbar has poor surround performance.
 It uses its Side Horn speakers as well as its Acoustic Beam technology to give you the impression of a surround experience by bouncing sound off of your walls and ceiling.
 However, it doesn't result in very accurate or clear reproductions of surround objects in its soundstage.
 It also sounds bass-heavy, and it doesn't sound as real or immersive as what tower speakers can create.